revel/revel/manual/cache.md

 ## Serialization

-The Cache getters and setters automatically serializate values for callers, to and from any type.
+The Cache getters and setters automatically serialize values for callers, to and from any type.
 It uses the following mechanisms:

 * if the value is already of type `[]byte`, the data is not touched